-- ^a Except that not more than 5% by number, of undersized blue crabs may be possessed for bait purposes only and must be placed in a separate container. - May not possess egg-bearing (sponge) crabs. - May not possess a female crab that has its abdominal apron removed. - ^b Only the right claw may be retained or possessed.
-The body of the stone crab must be immediately returned to the water from which it was taken.
+SPECIES DAILY BAG POSSESSION MINIMUM LENGTH EXCEPTIONS Blue crab No limit No limit 5 inches (measured across widest point of body from tip of spine to tip of spine, pg.
+41) No more than 5% by number, of undersized blue crabs may be possessed for bait pur- poses only and must be placed in a separate container.
+May not possess egg-bearing (sponge) crabs.
+May not possess a female crab that has its abdominal apron removed.
+Stone crab (right claw only) No limit No limit 2-1/2 inches claw (measured from tip of claw to first joint behind the immovable claw, pg.
+41) Only the right claw may be retained or pos- sessed.
+Body must be immediately returned to the water from which it was taken.
+Ghost shrimp 20 20 per person None